Megyn Kelly: 2020–present: Independent Media

 On November 4, 2024, the day before the 2024 presidential election, Kelly publicly endorsed Donald Trump at a rally in Pittsburgh.
 In her speech, she expressed support for his policies on women's rights, border security, immigration, and transgender athletes in women's sports, stating that he would be a "protector" of women.
 Afterward, Kelly posted a selfie with Trump on X, captioned, "God bless him.
 Go vote for him!"
 While Kelly had previously clashed with Trump during the 2016 campaign, when he referred to her as "nasty" following a widely publicized debate exchange, her endorsement in 2024 revealed a stark change in their relationship.

 Kelly attended the Trump's second inauguration in January 2025, and delivered remarks on stage at his rally the night before.
 On February 18, 2025, Kelly announced the launch of a second podcast, AM Update with Megyn Kelly, which premiered on February 19.
 Unlike The Megyn Kelly Show, which features guest discussions and debates, AM Update follows a daily digest format, summarizing major headlines.
 On March 10, 2025, Kelly won the IHeartRadio podcast award for Best Political Podcast.

 In March 2025, Kelly launched MK Media, a podcast and video network focused on news and entertainment.
 Its initial lineup included Next Up with Mark Halperin, The Nerve with Maureen Callahan, and Spot On with Link Lauren, with new episodes airing multiple times per week.
 The network expanded on Kelly’s existing media presence, including The Megyn Kelly Show and AM Update, with longtime producer Steve Krakauer overseeing production.
 Additional shows were reported to be in development.
 With the first additional show After Party with Emily Jashinsky launching in June 2025.

-On May 6, 2025, Kelly's podcast ranked 3rd in Top Right-Wing podcasts by subscribers for Q1.
+On May 6, 2025, Kelly's podcast ranked 3rd in top right-wing podcasts by subscribers for Q1.
 Her podcast had the most YOY % growth at 176%.
 She is also the only female in the top 10.

+Split with Trump in 2026

+On March 2, 2026, Kelly split with the Trump Administration over the 2026 Iran war, notably questioning why U.S. military members died in a conflict which mainly involved Iran and Israel.
+In a phone interview with Rachael Blade of The Inner Circle later that day, Trump declared that both Kelly and Tucker Carlson, another right wing commentator who criticized Trump's Iran policy, "aren't MAGA".

+Two weeks later, Kelly defended former National Counterterrorism Center head Joe Kent amid the Trump Administration's efforts to pursue an investigation against him.
+On the March 20, 2026 episode of The Megyn Kelly Show, Kent appeared as a guest, informing Kelly that he has no regrets for his decision to break with the Trump Administration over the Iran War and feared retaliation.
+He also alleged that the Trump Administration had not done enough to investigate the assassination of Charlie Kirk.